-For photography courses Oxfordshire has a great variety of scenery and Henley give us great opportunities to photograph on the Thames.
+Henley give us great opportunities to photograph on the Thames.
 Besides the boats and wildlife, there is good scenery above and below the town.

 Meeting at Henley’s award-winning River and Rowing Museum, we are less than a hundred yards from the water.
-Wildlife comes along the river, and there are architectural subjects as well as aquatic ones.
+Wildlife glides along the river, and there are architectural subjects as well as aquatic ones.
 It’s a beautiful place to spend the day.

+As you can see from our reviews, Henley is a good location for photography for beginners, as well as for learning more advanced photography techniques.
 Thanks to the River and Rowing Museum for letting us run photography courses Oxfordshire at Henley-on-Thames.